Updated June 2, 2023

-That’s the reason it’s so important to groom yourself before you land up for an interview.
+That’s why grooming yourself before you land up for an interview is so important.

 Few things you should do to ensure that you impress the interviewer with grooming.

 - Power-dressing: The way you dress speaks so loudly that the interviewer often can’t hear what you are.
 It doesn’t mean you don’t need to develop yourself.
 But the thing is, you need to dress up so beautifully that even the lack in your knowledge would get subsided.

-- Business etiquette: If you know how to shake hands, how to talk to the interviewers, how to pull the chair and sit, how to keep your hands on the table while sitting, how to gesture to make things tick, then it would help you to land the job of your choice.
+- Business etiquette: If you know how to shake hands, how to talk to the interviewers, how to pull the chair and sit, how to keep your hands on the table while sitting, and how to gesture to make things tick, then it would help you to land the job of your dreams.

-- Art of presenting your ideas: Most interviewees, when going for interviews do not prepare for the presentation.
+- Art of presenting your ideas: When going for interviews, most interviewees do not prepare for the presentation.
 But the presentation is the most crucial part of a job interview.
-If you don’t know how to present your ideas (not only in power-point/slide format), you wouldn’t convince the interviewers.
-If you would like to work on your presentation skill, you need to remember 3 things and act upon them.
-The first thing is the language you use; it should be lucid and easy to understand.
-The second thing is clarity; to bring clarity in your presentation, use only short sentences while communicating.
-The third and the last thing is focus; don’t try to present too many ideas in a go – take one idea and focus on expressing it with a practical example.
-If you follow these 3 pointers, your presentation would be amazing, and your chances of getting selected in the interview would get enhanced by multifold.
+If you don’t know how to present your ideas (not only in power-point/slide format), you won’t convince the interviewers.
+If you want to work on your presentation skill, remember 3 things and act upon them.
+The first thing is your language; it should be lucid and easy to understand.
+The second thing is clarity; use only short sentences while communicating to bring clarity to your presentation.
+The third and last thing is focus; don’t try to present too many ideas in a go.
+Take one idea and focus on expressing it with a practical example.
+If you follow these 3 pointers, your presentation would be amazing, and your chances of getting selected in the interview would get enhanced greatly.